DebtWave FAQ

 While debt management and debt settlement programs seem similar on the surface, they are actually very different ways of eradicating debt.

-While enrolled in a DMP, you’ll still be required to meet your monthly payments, but will do so at a reduced interest rate.
+While enrolled in a DMP, you’ll still be required to make your monthly payments, but will do so at a reduced interest rate.
 You eventually pay back 100 percent of your total debt plus interest.

 A debt settlement company, on the other hand, will negotiate with your creditors to settle for 40 to 60 percent of your outstanding debt.
 In order for your creditors to agree to a lower balance, you must fall severely delinquent.
 When paying the debt settlement company each month, instead of paying your creditors right away, they are helping you build reserves to ultimately make an offer to your creditors after months or sometimes years of starving them of payment.
 Most people current with their debt payments are not comfortable intentionally falling this far behind with their payments.